Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 	"""
 	This class constructs an ASE atoms object with an adsorbate
 	"""
-	def __init__(self,ads_species,bond_dist,site_species=None,site_idx=None,
+	def __init__(self,ads_species,bond_dist,site_idx=None,site_species=None,
 		r_cut=2.5,sum_tol=0.5,rmse_tol=0.25,overlap_tol=0.75):
 		"""
 		Initialized variables

 		Args:
 			ads_species (string): string of atomic element for adsorbate (e.g. 'O')

 			bond_dist (float): distance between adsorbate and surface atom.
-If used with get_adsorbate_raspa, it represents the maximum distance for the adsorbate from the surface atom
+If used with get_adsorbate_grid, it represents the maximum distance

-			site_species (string): string of atomic element for the adsorption site species. not needed when calling get_adsorbate_zeo_oms
+			site_idx (int): ASE index for the adsorption site

-			site_idx (int): ASE index for the adsorption site (defaults to the last element of element type site_species). not needed when calling get_adsorbate_zeo_oms
+			site_species (string): if site_idx is not specified, can specify the site_species as a string of the atomic element for the adsorption site (autoamtically picks the ASE index for the last atom of type site_species in the Atoms object)

-			r_cut (float): cutoff distance for calculating nearby atoms when ranking different adsorption sites
+			r_cut (float): cutoff distance for calculating nearby atoms when ranking adsorption sites

 			sum_tol (float): threshold to determine planarity. when the sum of the Euclidean distance vectors of coordinating atoms is less